Graduate Academic and Degree Requirements

 Repetition of a Course to Raise a Grade: A course in which the final grade is C or lower may be repeated for a higher grade.
 A course in which the final grade is a B may be repeated for a higher grade only with the permission of the Graduate Dean.
 A graduate student may retake a maximum of two courses during graduate study in the University.
 The student may repeat each course only one time.
 All grades received for the course will be computed in the grade point average.

-Repetition of a Course for Multiple Credit: A course may be repeated for multiple credit towards graduation only when so designated in the course description and approved by the faculty or program coordinator/department chair as designated by the College in which the student is enrolled.
+Repetition of a Course for Multiple Credit: A course may be repeated for multiple credit towards graduation only when so designated in the course description and approved by the faculty or program coordinator/department chair as designated by the College/School in which the student is enrolled.

 Maximum Hours Graded Credit/No Credit